rocky-linux/documentation/docs/guides/web/php.md

 ?>
 ```

-Use a web browser to check that the server is working properly by going to the page [http://your-server-ip/info.php](http://your-server-ip/info.php).
+Use a web browser to check that the server works properly by going to the page [http://your-server-ip/info.php](http://your-server-ip/info.php).

 !!!
 Warning